pyeventsourcing/eventsourcing/README.md

 ```

 Now create the database and tables.
 The SQLAlchemy objects are adapted with classes from the
-library, which provide a common interface for required operations.
+library, which provide a common interface for the required operations across all adapted
+databases.

 ```python
 from eventsourcing.infrastructure.sqlalchemy.datastore import SQLAlchemySettings, SQLAlchemyDatastore